godotengine/godot-docs/tutorials/plugins/editor/making_main_screen_plugins.rst

 What this tutorial covers
 -------------------------

-As seen in the :ref:`doc_making_plugins` page, making a basic plugin that extends the editor is fairly easy.
+As seen in the :ref:`doc_making_plugins` page, you can make a basic plugin that extends the editor.
 Main screen plugins allow you to create new UIs in the central part of the editor, which appear next to the "2D", "3D", "Script", and "AssetLib" buttons.
 Such editor plugins are referred as "Main screen plugins".